 The Mike & Gillian Goodrich Foundation seeks to strengthen communities and improve the quality of life primarily in the Birmingham metropolitan area and the State of Alabama.

-Grants from the Mike & Gillian Goodrich Foundation are made to support:
+Grants from the Mike & Gillian Goodrich Foundation are made to support programs that impact:

-- programs that impact the State of Alabama as a whole or influence policy change at the state level.
+- The State of Alabama as a whole, through influencing policy change at the state level.

-The Foundation is interested in developing partnerships with nonprofit organizations to achieve measurable results in the following areas:
+The Foundation is interested in developing partnerships with nonprofit organizations and groups of nonprofit organizations to achieve measurable results in the following focus areas:

 - Neighborhood Revitalization